Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 values may become unreliable, for example above CT=40 or CT=35.

-Data is often transformed to abundance with 2 ^ (40 - CT)
+Data is often transformed to abundance with 2 ^ (40 - CT) then

 log2-transformed for analysis.
 In this case, to apply a noise_floor

-effective for CT=35, one would use noise_floor=5
+effective for CT=35, one would use noise_floor=5.

-string used to convert values of NA
+character string used to convert values of NA to

 something else.
 This argument is useful when a numeric matrix may

-used to supply a custom data centering
+function used to supply a custom data centering

 function.
 In practice this argument should rarely be changed.

-or integer
+NULL or integer vector, representing

 an index subset of samples to include in the MA-plots.
 When

-represents a subset of samples in x
+whichSamples represents a subset of samples in x, the

 MA-plot calculations are performed on all samples, then only

-are displayed.
+samples in whichSamples are displayed.
 This argument keeps

 the MA-plot calculations consistent even when viewing only